pponce/homebridge-script2/MIGRATION.md

 - Name-only or wrongly typed entries are rejected before scripts start.
 A recognized legacy key blocks the platform with an actionable message; saved configuration is never silently rewritten.
 - If both state sources were saved, `fileState` retains precedence.
 The new UI makes source selection explicit.

-## Beta verification and rollback
+## Verify the migration and roll back if needed

-Choose **1.0.0-beta.1** / **beta** in Homebridge UI and restart the relevant instance.
+Choose **1.0.0** / **latest** in Homebridge UI and restart the relevant instance.
 Check manual actions, polling/state reads, file creation/removal, stateless reset, and scenes/automations.
 If you use early acknowledgement, test a long-running success and a late failure against your real state source.

 For rollback, select **0.4.6** and restore the configuration backed up for it.
 Restart and verify.
 Restoring package/config does not necessarily repair HomeKit assignments after identity changes.
 Keep the full Homebridge backup available; do not delete the entire accessory cache as a migration shortcut.